Construct the emission line galaxy-host halo connection through auto and cross correlations: Summary

 \acknowledgments

-H.Y.G thanks Xiaokai Chen for his kind help.
+H.Y.G thanks Xiaokai Chen and Haojie Xu for their kind help.
 The work is supported by NSFC (12133006, 11890691, 11621303) and by 111 project No. B20019.
 We gratefully acknowledge the support of the Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.

 This paper uses data from the VIMOS Public Extragalactic Redshift Survey (VIPERS).
 VIPERS has been performed using the ESO Very Large Telescope, under the "Large Programme" 182.A-0886.
 The participating institutions and funding agencies are listed at http://vipers.inaf.it.
 Based on observations collected at the European Southern Observatory, Cerro Paranal, Chile, using the Very Large Telescope under programs 182.A-0886 and partly 070.A-9007.
 Also based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/DAPNIA, at the Canada-France-Hawaii Telescope (CFHT), which is operated by the National Research Council (NRC) of Canada, the Institut National des Sciences de l’Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 This work is based in part on data products produced at TERAPIX and the Canadian Astronomy Data Centre as part of the CanadaFrance-Hawaii Telescope Legacy Survey, a collaborative project of NRC and CNRS.
 This research uses data from the VIMOS VLT Deep Survey, obtained from the VVDS database operated by Cesam, Laboratoire d'Astrophysique de Marseille, France.